The future of work transition is well underway. PwC identifies 5 key priorities, from a company's business strategy to employee experiences.

 For a decade we have talked about accelerated change.
 The pace of change in technology, the economy, and society are reshaping the future of work.
 Yet progress towards actual transformation has been, paradoxically, slow.
 That is, until now.

 4IR is "characterised by a fusion of technologies that is blurring the lines between the physical, digital and biological spheres".
+4IR refers to the current stage of human development where disruptive technologies and trends such as the Internet of Things, robotics, virtual reality and Artificial Intelligence are changing the way people in societies live and interact.
 It follows that 4IR simultaneously brings great opportunities and serious risks.
 Opportunities: new technologies are able to process information faster which in turn can drive economic growth, empower individuals and fuel entrepreneurship and improve the health system.
 Risks: new technologies pose serious risks particularly from the perspectives of cybercrimes, personal information and employment.
-While for employment new technologies can create new jobs, they can also nullify and replace existing jobs.
+While new technologies can create new jobs, they can also nullify and replace existing jobs.
 There is accordingly a newfound need to upskill and reskill employees to ensure that they remain relevant in the workplace.
 Lifelong learning is essential for all people, irrespective of age.
-This is especially important in light of Statistics SA's latest report on the high levels of unemployment in SA.
+This is especially important in light of the high levels of unemployment in South Africa.

 Companies that managed to bring fundamental innovation to industries that had been deprived of it for long all had one thing in common: They did not start with something new, but they stopped doing certain things.